 915-921 MHz (h3)

-LoRaWAN™ system can withstand frequency tolerances of typically ±25% of the LoRa occupied bandwidth and still maintain a 10% PER link.
+LoRaWAN™ system can withstand frequency tolerances of typically ±25% of the LPWAN-CSS occupied bandwidth and still maintain a 10% PER link.

 7.2.2.3 Out of band emissions

 The following tables are showing the out of band emissions.
 The centre frequencies are not specified, actually the centre frequency can be any frequency compatible with the spectrum requests in Paragraph 8.